derekBeckford/jr-web-dev-assessment/README.md

   ## Description
   📝

-  This is a single page website built using HTML, CSS, and JavaScipt.
-It utilized JQuery and Bootstrap for styling and logc.
+  This is a single-page website built using HTML, CSS, and javascript.
+It utilized JQuery and Bootstrap for styling and logic.

   ## Usage
   💻

-  A way to show off my front-end coding skills and DOM manipulation skills using jquery and bootstrap.
+  A way to show off my front-end coding skills/DOM manipulation skills using JQuery and Bootstrap.

   ## Future
   ⏩

-  I would just changes some of the styles and maybe add some cool css animations.
+  I would just change some of the styles and maybe add some cool CSS animations.

   ## Contact